puzzle/goff/Readme.md

 GOFF
 ===

-The GitOps Diff tool.
-Review your changes in deep.
+Inspired from Kostis K... talk at the KubeCon about [How to Preview and Diff Your Argo CD Deployments](https://youtu.be/X392bJX0AEs) we relased our own GitOps Diff tool (Goff).
+This tool helps you to preview your changes in your GitOps Repository,

 # Usage